Mount Holyoke Colleg instituted this Staff Parental Leave Policy on July1, 1997.

-After the six week paid leave, the primary care giver may use any accrued vacation time to continue a paid leave up to a maximum of 12 weeks leave.
-If there is no accrued vacation time, the employee may continue an unpaid leave to a maximum of 12 weeks.
+After the six week paid leave, the primary care giver may use any accrued vacation time, sick time and/or floating holidays to continue a paid leave up to a maximum of 12 weeks leave.
+If there is no accrued time, the employee may continue an unpaid leave to a maximum of 12 weeks.

 College contributions to health, life, dental and long term disability insurance in which the employee is enrolled will continue for 12 weeks to the extent provided by the Family and Medical Leave Act.
 In addition, retirement plan contributions will continue during any period of paid leave.

-The maximum combination of paid and unpaid parental leave is 12 weeks.
+The maximum paid and unpaid parental leave is 12 weeks (except in the case of multiple births).
 Primary care givers who are unable to work because of a disability which was caused by or contributed to by their pregnancy may request an extension.
 Any extension is subject to a one year limitation; however, the College reserves the right in any particular case to extend this privilege beyond one year without establishing a precedent.

 If an employee fails to return to work, repayment of salary and benefit costs for all weeks must be made to the College.
 Any paid leave banks will be applied to the time used and if needed, reimbursement will be pro-rated proportionally.